Trump claims Big Ten football was ‘totally dead’ before he intervened

 Trump claimed a role in a tweet immediately after the announcement Wednesday: “Great News: BIG TEN FOOTBALL IS BACK.
 All teams to participate.
 Thank you to the players, coaches, parents, and all school representatives.
 Have a FANTASTIC SEASON!
 It is my great honor to have helped!!!”

 An unnamed Big Ten university president told NBC News that Trump’s influence was less consequential than that.
 “President Trump had nothing to do with our decision and did not impact the deliberations,” the president told NBC’s Peter Alexander.
-“In fact, when his name came up, it was a negative because no one wanted this to be political.”
+“In fact, when his name came up it was a negative because no one wanted this to be political.”

 Reviving the Big Ten season, which is now scheduled to start Oct.
 23, will have major financial ramifications.
 With state budgets and other revenue already devastated by the pandemic, the universities were bracing for a huge economic hit.
 Michigan Athletic Director Warde Manuel has estimated his school alone would lose $100 million without fall sports.

-Now, only the Pacific-12 among college football’s elite Power Five conferences does not have plans in place to play this fall.
+Now, only the Pac-12 among college football’s elite Power Five conferences does not have plans in place to play this fall.
 That might be changing, Trump told Travis.

-“Now we’re gonna work on [the] Pac-12.
+“Now we’re going to work on [the] Pac-12.
 There’s no reason why they shouldn’t be playing,” Trump said.
 “Now they’re the only ones — or just about — and they should be playing.
 Maybe you can’t, I don’t know.
-Maybe you can’t at this point, it’s getting a little bit late.
+Maybe you can’t at this point.
+It’s getting a little bit late.
 But they should be playing football.
 It’s ridiculous.

 “They may have a problem with their venues.
 Who knows?
 Some of them have a problem with governors.
 The governors had to come together [in the Big Ten].
 We had some governors who are Democrats and it wasn’t easy, but we got it done.
 You’re going to have some great football, Big Ten football.
 It’s really terrific.”